 The earbuds Truengine 3 SE have a matte color practically all over the earphone.
 However, it has two details that make them different.
 The first one is the triangle of bronze color that it has in the front part.

-The second detail that makes them different from the Truengine 3 SE is that on the inside, as you can see, there is a kind of transparent capsule, where inside you can see the two drivers that it incorporates.
+The second detail that makes them different from the Truengine 3 SE is that on the inside, as you can see, there is a kind of transparent capsule, where inside, you can see the two drivers that it incorporates.

-The sonic has a more circular design than the Truengine 3 SE, and their colors match their charging case, sharing the same wavelength in a light bronze color that they have around.
+The Sonic has a more circular design than the Truengine 3 SE, and their colors match their charging case, sharing the same wavelength in a light bronze color that they have around.

 Dimensions and Weight

 Both cases have the same elongated oval shape.
 Their dimensions are more or less similar, but where the difference is mainly in length.
-The Truengine 3 SE has a distance of 7cm and the sonic 6cm.
+The Truengine 3 SE has a distance of 7cm and the Sonic 6cm.

 That centimeter difference is noticeable at a glance.
 In terms of width and thickness, the difference is minimal.
-The earbudss’ dimensions are also similar, but the slightest difference is already noticeable in the ears.
+The earbuds’ dimensions are also similar, but the slightest difference is already noticeable in the ears.

 Both have a relatively large body, but the Truengine 3 SE takes up more space in the ear.
-The sonic case’s weight without the earbuds is 6 grams less than the Truengine 3 SE, and with the earphones inside, the sonic’s importance is still less than 34 grams.
+The Sonic case’s weight without the earbuds is 6 grams less than the Truengine 3 SE, and with the earphones inside, the Sonic’s importance is still less than 34 grams.

-It weighs less, measures less, I find it more aesthetically pleasing, and it practically free of fingerprints and dirt.
+It weighs less, measures less, I find it more aesthetically pleasing, and it is practically free of fingerprints and dirt.
 The latter happens very quickly with the Truengine 3 SE.

-I find the sonic much more excellent as far as the design of the headset is concerned, but when I wear them, I wouldn’t say I like the look as they stick out of my ears, whereas the Truengine 3 SE stick out a little less, and I want them more aesthetically both from the side and from the front.
+I find the Sonic much more excellent as far as the design of the headset is concerned, but when I wear them, I wouldn’t say I like the look as they stick out of my ears, whereas the Truengine 3 SE stick out a little less, and I want them more aesthetically both from the side and from the front.

 Controls

 In the sonic, we have a physical button delimited by the triangle of clear bronze color in the front part.
-In the Truengine 3 SE, we have a tactile zone delimited by the acronyms S in the triangle’s interior in the front aspect.
+In the Truengine 3 SE, we have a tactile zone delimited by the acronym S in the triangle’s interior in the front aspect.

 If you press on the edges of the triangle, you will see that the earphone does not respond.
 You have to press just in the center of the acronym S. As for the functions that make one and the other.
 There is only one difference: that in the sonic.
-We have an extra process that is the gaming mode.
+We have an extra process which is the gaming mode.

 On the other hand, the touches given to activate or deactivate these functions vary a little.
 The touch zone of the Truengine 3 SE is very well delimited, it is more comfortable, and I have had practically no false contact.

 This last one is because we have pretty thick edges throughout all the headsets.
-The shape of the headset itself is designed so that we don’t touch it when manipulating them with the fingers.
+The shape of the headset itself is designed so that we don’t touch it when manipulating them with our fingers.

 Indicator Lights

-They have four pilots, and in my opinion, it is more intuitive to see it.
+They have four pilots, and in my opinion, it is more intuitive to see them.
 This way, the Truengine 3 SE, when they have a low battery in the earphone, does not automatically show it.

 Fit and Comfort